zainafzal08/HodgePodge/README.md

 Built from the ground up to be modular, expandable and low key adorable.

+## Linking

+Hey!
+Are you here because you use hodge pogde on multiple apps and wish to have your accounts linked?
+Nice!

+Simply go onto one of the apps you already have user data for and type in `hodge podge what's my id` and hodge podge will give you a one time use identifier

+> this doesn't expire so make sure you use it before someone else does!

+Then go to the app you just put hodge podge into and say `hodge podge my id is <id>` and hodge podge will remove all your user data in that app and relink you so both apps reference the same user data.

+You can do this as many times as you like but do note hodge podge doesn't merge your user data, it just propegates one user object. (if your wondering why he doesn't merge them it's because i'm lazy and that makes the whole process a lot more complicated.)

+Now because this isn't automatic you can have multiple accounts with hodge podge depending on use. i.e you can have a different wholesome account on discord and messenger but then a naughty account on IRC and Slack. (assuming in the future these interfaces even exist.)

 ## Modules

 Hi!
 I assume you are here because you want to either understand how hodge podge works or because you want to maybe help out by building a module!